sonalgavade/NBAPlayers/README.md

 # NBAPlayers
-Salaries of Players as per season17-18
+Salaries of Players as per season17-18 (Using routes)